ctu-mrs/mrs_uav_system/README.md

 **Beware**, installing the system into a virtual machine may not be a good idea for you, unless you have a very powerfull computer.
 Real-time simulations in Gazebo perform very poorly in virtual machines.

-### "I have a fresh Ubuntu 18.04 and want it quick and easy"
+### "I have fresh Ubuntu install and want it quick and easy"

 In this case we provide installation scripts that set everything up for you.
 Our automated installation will: